texmacs/tm-forge/miscellanea/co-authors_changes_and_comments/README.md

 #### Modifying a komment : Ctl-m
 You can re-edit an existing komment by placing the cursor in it and pressing again  Ctl-m.
-Be careful close the widget (pressing OK) when you are done, or you could loose track of which widgets corresponds to which comment and your changes could get lost.
+Be careful to close the widget (pressing OK) when you are done, or you could loose track of which widgets corresponds to which comment and your changes could get lost.

 #### Proposing a text change : Ctl-M (think "Modify")
  Select some text beforehand and press Ctl-M. This will automatically introduce a "version-both tag" inside a komment.